Juvenile Justice Overview

 If you have additional questions or want to do further research, click on the links below for more information:

 The juvenile justice system operates differently from the one used to try adult cases, mostly as a way to protect children and hopefully guide them to make better choices as they get older.
 But regardless of whether your case is in adult or juvenile court, legal representation can make a big difference in the outcome.
-Get a head start today by having a criminal defense attorney evaluate your case for free, with no further obligation.
+For this reason, you should consider reaching out to a local criminal defense attorney if you've been charged with a crime.